Sri Lankans remember Easter bomb victims at home amid virus

-COLOMBO, Sri Lanka (AP) — Sri Lankans commemorated the anniversary of last year’s Islamic State group-inspired Easter Sunday bomb attacks from their homes on Tuesday amid the coronavirus pandemic.
+COLOMBO, Sri Lanka (AP) — Sri Lankans commemorated the anniversary of last year’s Islamic State group-inspired Easter Sunday bomb attacks mainly from their homes on Tuesday amid the coronavirus pandemic.

 More than 260 people were killed when three churches — two Catholic and one Protestant — came under simultaneous suicide bomb attacks during Easter celebrations on April 21, 2019.
 Three tourist hotels were also targeted, killing some 42 foreign nationals.